pachyderm/docs/content/latest/enterprise/auth/authorization/permissions.md

 seriesPart:
 ---

-This page describes how Pachyderm's Identity and Access Management (IAM) system works and how you can use it to manage access in Pachyderm.
+This page describes how MLDM's Identity and Access Management (IAM) system works and how you can use it to manage access in MLDM.
 Use IAM to grant granular access to specific MLDM resources.

 ## How IAM Works

 IAM works by managing access for **users** (human or robot) through assigned **roles**.
 Roles contain a set of granular **permissions** (create, read, update, delete) for a given **resource**.
-In Pachyderm, resources include clusters, projects, and repositories.
+In MLDM, resources include clusters, projects, and repositories.

 A user can have many roles, and some roles encompass the permissions of other roles.
 For example, if you have a `clusterAdminRole`, all other permissions belonging to more restricted roles are included.